|

 What is energy? explained - U.S. Energy Information Administration (EIA)

+Types and categories of energy.
 Energy is the ability to do work Scientists define energy as the ability to do work.
 Modern civilization is possible because people have learned how to change energy from one form to another and then use it to do work.
+We use energy for a variety of things, such as walking and bicycling, moving cars along roads and boats through water, cooking and refrigerating ...

 What Is Energy?
 Energy Definition and Examples (Science)